 - 800 g tinned tomatoes

-- 2 tbsp coriander leaf chopped, for garnish
+- 2 tablespoon coriander leaf chopped, for garnish

 Marinating the chicken